sampsyo/cs6120/content/blog/2019-10-26-lazy-code-motion/index.md

     end)
 ```

-I implemented a CFG printer using the Ocamlgraph Graphviz backend so that
+I implemented a CFG printer using the OCamlgraph Graphviz backend so that
 I could debug the optimization's changes to CFGs directly, rather than staring
 at pretty printed output.
 Here's the result of running the optimization on
 `tests/lcm/simple`, a nested loop benchmark.
 There's a way to include the